E3SM-Project/e3sm_diags/source/examples/obs_climo-vs-obs_climo.rst

 Note: Unlike the other examples, you shouldn't run the software with ``e3sm_diags -p myparams.py``.
 The reason for this is that e3sm_diags doesn't support the obs vs obs comparison with all of the default variables.
-For each of the plotsets, someone needs to make a ``*_obs_vs_obs.cfg`` file in
+For each of the plotsets, user needs to make a ``*_obs_vs_obs.cfg`` file in
 `this directory <https://github.com/E3SM-Project/e3sm_diags/tree/master/acme_diags/driver/default_diags>`__.